Understand VAT rates

 - Select Settings, then Business Settings, then Chart of Accounts.

-- Select the required ledger account.
+- Select the required category.

 - Choose the VAT rate to use from the VAT Rate drop-down.